aflin/rampart_docs/source/rampart-lmdb.rst

 txn.del
 ~~~~~~~

-Delete an the item with the given key.
+Delete an item with the given key.

 Usage: